Redevelopment Strategy and Entitlement Management in Long Island City

-With a team of architects and land use attorneys, HR&A worked with Plaxall to design a development vision for the future of Anable Basin that creates long-term value for Plaxall’s shareholders and addresses community needs and city policy goals.
+Alongside a team of architects and land use attorneys, HR&A worked with Plaxall to design a development vision for the future of Anable Basin to create long-term value for Plaxall’s shareholders while addressing community needs and City policy goals.

-HR&A is overseeing all planning activities associated with the site, from evaluating the financial performance of this pioneering mixed-use development, to leading engagement with City leadership on a rezoning, and working with Plaxall to create a long-term redevelopment strategy.
+HR&A oversaw all planning activities associated with the site, including managing a 9-firm consultant team, evaluating the financial performance of this pioneering mixed-use development, leading engagement with City leadership on a rezoning, overseeing a successful application process to New York State’s Brownfield Cleanup Program, and working with Plaxall to create a long-term redevelopment strategy.